carlorizzante/systematic-program-design-final-problems/README.md

 # Systematic Program Design - Final Problems
-Release 0.11.1
+Release 0.2.0

 A collection of final projects made while studying Systematic Program Design - the most interesting bits anyway.

-The code is currently written in BSL/ISL since those are the languages and used to teach Systematic Program Design at the University of British Columbia, along with the corresponding UBCx course.
-You can run these codes with Dr.Racket.
+The code is currently written in BSL/ISL/ASL since those are the languages used to teach Systematic Program Design at the University of British Columbia, along with the corresponding UBCx course.
+To run the codes presented in this repo you can use Dr.Racket.

 Note that the entire SPD path has been recently restructured into a new set of 6 parts, and it may not match the path of the old three courses.

 [Software Development](https://www.edx.org/micromasters/software-development)

 ## Index
+- 01a.
+BSL Fundamentals
 - 01 .
 HtDF + HtDD
 - 02 .
 HtDW
 - 03 .
 Compound Data